Foundations Module 11 10 min ▶ Narrated

 Wei et al. (2022) discovered that including reasoning steps in few-shot examples dramatically improves performance on complex tasks.
 Instead of showing (question, answer) pairs, you show (question, step-by-step reasoning, answer) pairs.
 The model learns to generate its own reasoning chains before answering — and this dramatically improves accuracy on maths, logic, and multi-step problems.

 This works because reasoning is text.
 If the model can predict text well, and reasoning appears in training text, then the model has learned to generate reasoning.
 The chain-of-thought examples in the prompt simply activate this latent ability.
-No training required — just prompting.
+In the discovery era, no training was required — just prompting.

 The iceberg metaphor